robbsbro69/RobbsBro69/README.md

 - 🌱 I’m currently learning **C,Python**

-- 💬 Ask me about **Any Linux Related Stuffs, Blockchain Development,Web Development or anything else.**
+- 💬 Ask me about **Any Linux Related Stuffs, Blockchain Development or anything else.**

 - :smile: I like customizing window managers and exploring new things